MicrosoftDocs/cloud-adoption-framework/docs/govern/deployment-acceleration/discipline-improvement.md

 ![Four phases of adoption](../../_images/govern/adoption-phases.png)

-_Figure 1: Adoption phases of the incremental approach to cloud governance._
+_figure 1: Adoption phases of the incremental approach to cloud governance._

 It's impossible for any one document to account for the requirements of all businesses.
 As such, this article outlines suggested minimum and potential example activities for each phase of the governance maturation process.
 The initial objective of these activities is to help you build a [policy MVP](../guides/index.md#an-incremental-approach-to-cloud-governance) and establish a framework for incremental policy improvement.
 Your cloud governance team will need to decide how much to invest in these activities to improve your Identity Baseline discipline.